FreeProject089/f-100d-manual/src/Weapon System/aim-9-sidewinder.md

 To arm the missiles check the [Gun-Missile Switch]() is in the Missile position and put the [Missile Master Switch]() into the READY position.

-A Sidewinder tone should be hear and the [status display lights]() should indicate a Sidewinder ready to be fired.
+A Sidewinder tone should be heard and the [status display lights]() should indicate a Sidewinder ready to be fired.

 ### Jettison